-4. Postnatal pancreatic growth
+IV.
+Postnatal pancreatic growth

 In the period from birth to adulthood the pancreas grows roughly in proportion to body growth.
-This has been quantitated both by dissecting and weighing the pancreas - and by imaging using CT or MRI followed by volume calculation.
-In a detailed study in Wistar rats, Iovanna et al evaluated pancreatic weight, protein and RNA from birth to 90 days (57).
+This has been quantitated both by dissecting and weighing the pancreas and by imaging using CT or MRI followed by volume calculation.
+In a detailed study in Wistar rats, lovanna et al evaluated pancreatic weight, protein and RNA from birth to 90 days (66).
 Pancreas weight increased faster than body mass until reaching a peak at 35 days and then declined (Figure 1A).
-A similar pattern of pancreas weight increase can be derived from the data of Snook carried out using CD strain rats which showed a peak PW/BW at 28 days (133, 134).
-Using micro-MRI, Paredes et al (2014) showed a linear relation in mice between pancreas volume and body weight between 20 days and 9 months of age (Figure 1B).
-By contrast, Stanger et al demonstrated a hyperbolic relationship with pancreatic growth faster than body growth in the first three weeks of life with gradual slowing thereafter (139).
-These differences are not major and may reflect differences in species, strain, or diet.
-In mice postnatal growth is not dependent on two of the major pancreas regulators, CCK and secretin, as the pancreas in young adult mice is similar when these peptides or their receptors undergo gene deletion (64, 120, 125).
-Similarly, in rats, pancreatic growth with age is not altered by a CCK antagonist (161).
-By contrast the growth of the neonatal pancreas can be increased by glucocorticoids and thyroxine which probably reflects a role of these hormones on development (90).
-The human pancreas also shows a linear relationship between size and age from birth to 25 years after which there is little change in size in adults until it begins declining around age 60 (119).
-In humans, due to the larger size, imaging can distinguish fat from parenchymal tissue and from midlife on the amount of fat in the pancreas increases with a concomitant decrease in the mass of exocrine tissue.
-During the growth phase, the increase in pancreatic mass primarily reflects cell division and the size of individual cells changes little after the first few days of life (27).
+A similar pattern of pancreas weight increase can be derived from the data of Snook carried out using CD strain rats which showed a peak PW/BW at 28 days (146, 147).
+Using micro-MRI, Paredes et al. (120) showed a linear relation in mice between pancreas volume and body weight between 20 days and 9 months of age (Figure 1B).
+By contrast, Stanger et al demonstrated a hyperbolic relationship with pancreatic growth faster than body growth in the first three weeks of life with gradual slowing thereafter (152).

 Figure 1.
 Pancreatic and body weight as a function of age.
 (A).
-Data for rats from 1 day post natal to 87 days.
-(Replotted from (57)).
+Data for rats from 1 day post-natal to 87 days.
+(Replotted from Iovanna et al. (66)).
 (B).
-Data for mice showing pancreatic volume and body weight from 20 to 280 days (108).
+Data for mice showing pancreatic volume and body weight from 20 to 280 days.
+From Parades et al. (120).